 Changing People’s Lives for more than 65 years.

-Stay Current: Click on Recent Posts tab for current issues and topics.
+Stay Current: Be sure to lick on Recent Posts tab for current issues and topics.
 Click on Upcoming Events tab for details on future events.

 Sisters Home Visitors of Mary is a vibrant multicultural community with a welcoming spirit and a strong evangelization approach.
 We were founded in 1949 with a focus on welcoming newly arriving African-American families in Detroit, Michigan.
 HVM Sisters walked up and down the streets of Detroit knocking on doors to say Welcome Into Our Church Home – We Are One.